abiti2714/ETS0768-15/Dictionary Methodes/README.md

   Value of the key if it is in the dictionary.
   None if key is not in the dictionary and default_value is not specified. default_value if key is not in the dictionary and default_value is specified.

+  values() methode
+  values() method in Python is used to obtain a view object that contains all the values in a dictionary.
+This view object is dynamic, meaning it updates automatically if the dictionary is modified..
+If we use the type() method on the return value, we get “dict_values object”.
+It must be cast to obtain the actual list.

+- values() syntax
+  dict.values()
+  Here, dict is the dictionary from which the values are to be retrieved.
+  -Parameters:
+  values() method does not take any parameters.
+- Returns:
+  This method returns a dict_values view object, which behaves like a dynamic list of all the values in the dictionary.
+If the dictionary is updated, the view reflects these changes automatically.

+update() method
+Python Dictionary update() method updates the dictionary with the elements from another dictionary object or from an iterable of key/value pairs.
+Syntax of Dictionary update Method
+The dictionary update() method in Python has the following syntax:

+- Syntax:
+  dict.update([other])
+- Parameters:
+  This method takes either a dictionary or an iterable object of key/value pairs (generally tuples) as parameters.
+- Returns:
+  It doesn’t return any value but updates the Dictionary with elements from a dictionary object or an iterable object of key/value pairs.